danielharrell/open-eyes-lect-2017-18/Open.md

 save in light of a power to keep certain things *out*, like corpses and suitors?
 The power, that is, to be closed?
 And even if this were also the power to be open, the exercise of it would seem to involve a choice, in each case, that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
 This enclosure in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
 This boundary would also be what breaks in cases of corruption, laying us open, like a broken jar, to whatever lies outside.
 Once Odysseus is no longer master of his door, we could say it no longer opens from the inside, to contain the outside in an act of recognition.
 His door now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed get into the house of Odysseus.
 Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them, so we might say, from within.

 ## Awareness {#awareness}

+(Need to make this section more concise.)

 On this account, then, only mere openness can be boundless.
 True openness is always bounded, or closed.
 But we can